Jon Bon Jovi Surprises Shoppers At Long Island Supermarket

 Lou Diaz told Newsday that he was at the store looking for cookie dough.
 “We talked to the lady over there, and she said, ‘Oh, Bon Jovi’s here,’ and we didn’t believe her,” he said.
 “All of a sudden, everyone just started running.
 We were just trying to catch him wherever he went.”

-President and CEO Stew Leonard, Jr. was on hand to show off a 19.5-pound lobster that he named “Bon Jovi” in the musician’s honor.
+President and CEO Stew Leonard Jr. was on hand to show off a 19.5-pound lobster that he named “Bon Jovi” in the musician’s honor.

 “He loved that,” Leonard said to Newsday about the singer’s reaction to having a crustacean named after him. “[It was a] big, fun day at Stew Leonard’s.”